SysError99/Se.JS/README.md

 ---
 ### Reactive Component
-In modern JavaScript Frameworks, like Vue.js, it provides many cool things to make a development much easier, one of them is `reactive` component.
+In modern JavaScript Frameworks, like Vue.js, it provides many cool things to make a development much easier, one of them is 'reactivity'.
+But in Se.JS, it's called a `reactive` component.

 A `reactive` component is a form of the component that is "reactive", means that the object has instant reaction with data they received.
 No need to trigger any events or watchers to make them happen.
-Se.JS also provides a `reactive` component, which can be useful im some cases, like minor data update.
+Se.JS also provides a `reactive` component, which can be useful in some cases, like minor data update.
 The component can be declared with `Se.reactComp()` prototype.
 ```javascript
 var comp = new Se.reactComp("compId","compName", data, target)
 ```